 SPIBES is open to qualified candidates in ECOWAS member countries, who have a strong background and interest in the sustainable management of biodiversity and ecosystem services through science-based policy and decision-making.
 Prospective students should be passionate about biodiversity conservation and be eager to engage in biodiversity-related science-policy interfaces such as IPBES at global, regional, sub-regional and national scales.

-SPIBES is under the umbrella of the Graduate programme on Climate, Natural Resources and Innovation (FD-CRNI) of the African Center of Excellency on Climate Change, Biodiversity and Durable Agriculture – CEA- CCBAD, and Doctoral Programme on Sociology (FDS) of the University Félix Houphouët Boigny (UFHB) Abidjan, Côte d’Ivoire in collaboration with international key players in sustainability issues, such as ZEF/ University of Bonn, UN Environment World Conservation Monitoring Centre (UNEP-WCMC), UFZ (Helmholtz-Centre for Environmental Research UFZ), The West African Science Service Centre on Climate Change and Adapted Land Use (WASCAL), CoKnow Consulting, Germany, University of Senghor, Egypt among others.
+SPIBES is hosted jointly by the Climate, Natural Resources and Innovation (FD-CRNI) programme of the African Center of Excellence on Climate Change, Biodiversity and Durable Agriculture (CEA- CCBAD), and the Department of Sociology (FDS) of the University Félix Houphouët-Boigny (UFHB) Abidjan, Côte d’Ivoire.
+The programme was established in cooperation with key global partners on sustainability issues such as ZEF/ University of Bonn, UN Environment World Conservation Monitoring Center (UNEP-WCMC), UFZ (Helmholtz Centre for Environmental Research UFZ), West African Science Service Center for Climate Change and Adapted Land Use (WASCAL), CoKnow Consulting, Germany, University of Senghor, Egypt.

 - provide students with a general understanding of Biodiversity and Ecosystem Services / Nature`s contributions to people and their relevance from disciplinary and interdisciplinary perspectives;

-- facilitate inter- and transdisciplinary thinking to create and enable a new generation of scientists to tackle global environmental challenges;
+- facilitate interdisciplinary and transdisciplinary thinking to develop and enable a new generation of scientists to tackle global environmental challenges;

-- generate knowledge on the functioning and set-up of (international) policy processes and decision making and;
+- enerate knowledge on the operation and development of (international) policy processes and decision making and;

-- provide relevant scientific tools and methods to translate research findings into policy relevant outcomes to support decision making.
+- Provide relevant scientific tools and methods to translate scientific findings into policy decision support tools.